Magda Goebbels: Marriage and son with Günther Quandt

 In 1920, while returning to school on a train, she met Günther Quandt, a rich German industrialist twice her age.
 Thereafter, he courted her with courtesy and grand gestures.
 He demanded that she change her surname back to Ritschel (after having for many years borne the surname of Friedländer), when converting from Catholicism to Quandt's Protestantism.
 They were married on 4 January 1921, and their first child, Harald, was born on 1 November 1921.

 Magda soon grew frustrated in her marriage; Quandt spent little time with her, as his main interest was the expansion of his business empire.
-The couple had six children – Harald, Quandt's two sons from a prior marriage, and three children of a deceased friend.
+The couple raised six children – Harald, Quandt's two sons from a prior marriage, and three children of a deceased friend.

 In October 1927, the couple went on a two-month visit to the United States, to conduct business with the Lloyd Electric Storage Battery Co. of Philadelphia.
 In 1929, Quandt discovered that Magda was having an affair, so they separated and divorced later in the year.
-The terms of the divorce were quite generous to Magda.
+The terms of the divorce were quite generous to Magda, as she had discovered some of Quandt's old love letters and he did not wish them made public.